m3m1l/ex-panda/README.md

 ## Configuration

-File called abbrv_list.txt should be formatted in the following way (key and values in one line, in apostrophes, seperated by space):
+File called abbrv_list.txt should be formatted in the following way (key and values in one line, inside apostrophes, seperated by space):

     'txt' 'text that will appear in place of txt'